mariobernasconi/mariobernasconi.github.io/_pages/about.md

 Welcome to my website!

-I'm an applied microeconomist in training with interest in labour economics and industrial organization.
+I'm an applied microeconomist in training with interest in labour economics and organizational economics.
 I'm currently a third year PhD student at the Department of Econometrics and Operations Research, Tilburg University.